wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 :::caution
 Please do not set up the continuous deploy through the Netlify website.
 When deployed in this way, Netlify doesn't redirect URLs toward `index.html` but instead returns 404, which can break the user authentication functionality.
 Wasp by default comes with a `netlify.toml` file in `.wasp/build/web-app` that configures Netfliy correctly, but the configuration may break when deployed through the Netlify website.

 It is recommended to deploy through the Netlify CLI in Github Actions.
-The first deploy can be through the website or manually through get a `NETLIFY_SITE_ID`, then the following deploys can be automatic.
+The first deploy can be through the website or manually to get a `NETLIFY_SITE_ID`, the following deploys can then be automatic.

 <details>
 <summary>Example Github Action (Updated for 0.15.0)</summary>